arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The spouses-to-be must visit the Clerk of the Superior Court.

-• Complete the marriage license application form.
-This can be found at the Clerk’s office or on the county website.
+• They must complete the marriage license application form; this can be found at the Clerk's office or the county website.

-• Each party must bring some means of identification.
-This could be a Driver’s License, ID Card, or Passport.
+• Each party must bring some means of identification, such as a Driver's License, ID Card, or Passport.

 • Parties must provide proof that they are 18 and older.
-If they are younger, they must provide either a certified copy of an Emancipation Order or a parental consent form notarized by the Clerk's Office.
-The form must be accompanied by a parent(s) or legal guardian's identification.
+If younger, they must provide a certified copy of an Emancipation Order or a parental consent form notarized by the Clerk's Office.
+The form must be accompanied by a parent's or legal guardian's identification.

 • The required application fee must be paid.
 This fee varies from county to county.

-• Couples can get married once they receive their marriage license, as there is no waiting period in Arizona.
+• Couples can get married once they receive their marriage license, as Arizona has no waiting period.

 Note: Marriage licenses are only valid for 12 months.